WGreenlee04/Invictus/README.md

 # Invictus
-A Discord based roguelike/RPG that incorporates both a lightweight Client application as well as a more heavy server to be run on a host machine that will also interface with a Discord bot on the game's Discord server for Discord integration.
+Invictus, also known as Descensus Invictus, is a Discord based roguelike/RPG that incorporates both a lightweight Client application as well as a more heavy server to be run on a host machine that will also interface with a Discord bot on the game's Discord server for Discord integration.

 ## Motivation
 I have always been interested in creating games, and have recently made several Discord.py Discord bots.
 Why not mesh the two?